|

 my mail for that long!

-During the course of developement, I added several additional functions: If I hit the DOWN arrow key, it displays the times since the 2nd, 3rd, 4th, and 5th last times the door was open.
+During the course of developdment, I added several additional functions: If I hit the DOWN arrow key, it displays the times since the 2nd, 3rd, 4th, and 5th last times the door was open.
 Of course the main display shows the time to the most recent opening.
 These extra times help assure me that no one has opened the box other than the mailman. or at least that the box was only opened once since I last accessed it.
 New menu items let me look at the raw minutes in this history log, and to set the running timer to 10 times real time.
 This helps me troubleshoot various functions without having to wait nearly as long.
-I also added an audible alarm that gives a warbeling tone for several
+I also added an audible alarm that gives a warbling tone for several

 seconds when the door is first opened.
 There is a menu item to turn